 “Nathan’s writing on Islamophobia will shape our understanding of this subject for a long time to come.” — The Muscat Daily

-In addition to his books, Nathan has written dozens of op-eds and articles which have appeared in the Los Angeles Times, the Washington Post, the New York Daily News, the Christian Science Monitor, Salon, CNN, the San Francisco Examiner, the Napa Valley Register, Religion Dispatches, the Huffington Post, the Manchester Times and TrughDig among others.
+In addition to his books, Nathan has written dozens of popular op-eds and articles which have appeared in the Los Angeles Times, the Washington Post, the New York Daily News, the Christian Science Monitor, Salon, CNN, the San Francisco Examiner, the Napa Valley Register, Religion Dispatches, the Huffington Post, the Manchester Times, the New Republic, and TrughDig among others.
 Additionally, Nathan appears regularly in the media to discuss his work and has appeared in such outlets as NPR, American Public Media, CURRENT TV, Today’s Zaman (Turkey), Al-Ahram (Egypt), PENZA News (Russia), and others.
 He was featured in the Norwegian Broadcasting Corporation’s award-winning documentary on right-wing extremism and the terrorist Anders Breivik.
 His writing has been translated into several languages including Arabic, Tamil, Dutch, and French.